sharryheb/app-ssv2/README.md

 This is a travel and flight planning app, which takes a theme input that the user chooses from a set list, and finds travel destinations relating to that theme.
 When the clients submit their inputs on the homepage, the app will display the top 5 ideal destinations with the lowest airfare.

+My role on this site was to develop the backend, including routing, calling external APIs, creating the database and tables, and setting up Sequelize as the ORM for MySQL.
+I also wrote the code that provides the JSON data for the front end, which the collaborators used in their UI pieces and in Google Charts.

 ## NOTE!!
 This app requires a Sabre API token, which expires after 7 days.
 If you would like to see this app working, please contact me to get the demo working, but there is also a link to a video below showing how it works.